 As mobile devices, such as phablets, grow in popularity, they will gain more functionality and sport larger displays.
 The introduction of the phablet has impacted web design, but only in that it is one more mobile device that should be added to the list of devices included in a responsive web design.
 Other alternatives are more costly and will quickly become obsolete.
 Mobilizing your website and making it responsive offers the best combination of return on investment and an engaging customer experience.

-If you have questions, feel free to contact EX2 Solutions.
+If you have questions, feel free to contact EX Squared.
 We have extensive experience in website design, including responsive design and mobile web design.